neurotuning/GEDAI-master/README.md

 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
 The open-source license granted here allows for non-commercial, research and evaluation purposes.

-The core algorithms in this repository are the subject of a pending patent application.
+For commercial use, the core algorithms in this repository are the subject of a pending patent application.

 ## 📧 Contact